 ROE = annual net profit ÷ shareholders’ equity

-Essentially, profit margin shows how much money the company makes after paying for all its expenses.
-The other component, asset turnover, illustrates how much revenue Laboratorios Farmaceuticos ROVI can make from its asset base.
-And finally, financial leverage is simply how much of assets are funded by equity, which exhibits how sustainable the company’s capital structure is.
-Since ROE can be inflated by excessive debt, we need to examine Laboratorios Farmaceuticos ROVI’s debt-to-equity level.
-The debt-to-equity ratio currently stands at a low 20.35%, meaning Laboratorios Farmaceuticos ROVI still has headroom to borrow debt to increase profits.
+The first component is profit margin, which measures how much of sales is retained after the company pays for all its expenses.
+Asset turnover reveals how much revenue can be generated from Laboratorios Farmaceuticos Rovi’s asset base.
+Finally, financial leverage will be our main focus today.
+It shows how much of assets are funded by equity and can show how sustainable the company’s capital structure is.
+Since ROE can be inflated by excessive debt, we need to examine Laboratorios Farmaceuticos Rovi’s debt-to-equity level.
+At 19.9%, Laboratorios Farmaceuticos Rovi’s debt-to-equity ratio appears low and indicates that Laboratorios Farmaceuticos Rovi still has room to increase leverage and grow its profits.

-ROE is a simple yet informative ratio, illustrating the various components that each measure the quality of the overall stock.
-Even though Laboratorios Farmaceuticos ROVI returned below the industry average, its ROE comes in excess of its cost of equity.
-Also, ROE is not likely to be inflated by excessive debt funding, giving shareholders more conviction in the sustainability of returns, which has headroom to increase further.
+ROE is one of many ratios which meaningfully dissects financial statements, which illustrates the quality of a company.
+Laboratorios Farmaceuticos Rovi exhibits a weak ROE against its peers, as well as insufficient levels to cover its own cost of equity this year.
+However, ROE is not likely to be inflated by excessive debt funding, giving shareholders more conviction in the sustainability of returns, which has headroom to increase further.
 Although ROE can be a useful metric, it is only a small part of diligent research.

-For Laboratorios Farmaceuticos ROVI, there are three pertinent factors you should further research:
+For Laboratorios Farmaceuticos Rovi, there are three essential aspects you should further research: